wjones30309/PowerShellScripts/README.md

 [WorkingWithProcesses](Scripts/WorkingWithProcesses) - Working with Windows processes, get/kill.
 [WorkingWithProgressBar](Scripts/WorkingWithProgressBar) - Working with Progress Bar.
 [PSObjectPropertyOrder](Scripts/PSObjectPropertyOrder) - PSObject property order (ordered hash tables).
 [SessionRecording](Scripts/SessionRecording) - How to store all typed commands and their output to a file?
+[SendEmailOnBehalf](Scripts/SendEmailOnBehalf) - Send email on behalf.